chrismwilliams/gatsby-theme-cactus/demo/README.md

 ### Content

-You can change either the posts path and/or assets path, as shown below.
-You can also disable mdx completely if you so wish.
-Pass any options to Gatsby Theme Cactus in your `gatsby-config.js` file.
+You can change both/either the posts path and assets path, as detailed in the example `gatsby-config.js` file below.

 ```js
 module.exports = {